 Yr Hen Beudy Just launched is this dog friendly converted barn ‘Yr hen Beudy’, situated less than 1 mile outside the village of Llansteffan.
 The cottage has been lovingly converted and designed by ourselves over the last 2 years, to provide a comfortable stay and is the ideal place to relax.
 Situated on Brodle Farm, in close proximity to the cottage, but separated, we have Llansteffan’s answer to Folly farm, we have goats, rescue chickens, pigs and ducks (you are welcome to interact with them if you wish) It is in an excellent location in the beautiful Carmarthenshire countryside, with great walks, (we are located on the Pilgrim path to st David’s) & close to all local attractions and local pubs serving great food.
 Carmarthen is 7 miles & Tenby is 25 miles away.
 Entrance to cottage is hidden down a private lane , electric gates greet you leading to parking for 2 cars.

-"Gelli Barn" is a 2 bed holiday Cottage sleeping up to 4 guests in Llandeilo.
-Llandeilo in picturesque Carmarthenshire, sits proudly on a hill above the River Tywi, the longest river that flows entirely through Wales.
-This pretty market town has a lovely selection of unusual gift shops, eating places and pubs, whilst...
+"Carreg Cennen Cottage" is a 2 bed holiday Cottage sleeping up to 3 guests in Carmarthen.
+Llandeilo, in Carmarthenshire, lies majestically on a hill above the River Tywi, Wales' longest river that flows entirely through the country.
+The historic Dinefwr and Carreg Cennen Castles contribute to the attractiveness of this charming...

 "Dairy Cottage" is a 2 bed holiday Cottage sleeping up to 4 guests in Whitland.
 A little market town called Whitland is located on the River Tâf, 15 miles from Carmarthen.
 Aside from the Hywel Dda Gardens and Interpretive Centre, which has 6 wonderful gardens to visit, the small centre also contains a variety of tiny...